curl/curl/docs/CONTRIBUTE.md

 Please try to get the latest available sources to make your patches against.
 It makes the lives of the developers so much easier.
-The best is if you get the most up-to-date sources from the git repository, but the latest release archive is quite OK as well!
+The best is if you get the most up-to-date sources from the git repository, but the latest release archive is quite OK as well.

 ### Documentation